Friends of the Dorothy Neal White Collection

 It was while she was at Columba College that Winnie wrote Merry

-.
+begins.
 Each week the boarders spent time packing parcels for Britain.

 These had to be encased in unbleached calico and sewn up with red wool.
 The